 2.3.
 Main Campground

-In various locations, portable water taps are available outside the day-use locations.
-The campsite is at easy walking distance from Shale Beach.
-Visitors can also have fun in the nighttime near the beach.
+Portable water taps are available outside the day-use locations in various locations.
+The campsite is within easy walking distance of Shale Beach.
+Visitors can also have fun at night near the beach.

 Another important point about the campgrounds in this park is that a separate adventure playground is situated near the shower building.
 Kids can play there and have fun.
-The proper space is given to every person visiting this provincial park.
+Every person visiting this provincial park is given the proper space.

 2.4.
 Day Use